 About the Artist

-Larissa received a 2010 GAP to take time to complete her work Breaking English, a creative non-fictional account of her family’s migration from Korea to Brazil and later to the U.S. Breaking English is a lens through which to examine the experiences of immigration, displacement and remembering.
-Through image and word it raises questions of identity, loss, home, fact and fiction, and how these combine in the process of remembrance.
+Larissa received 2010 GAP Award funding to take time to complete her work Breaking English, a creative non-fictional account of her family’s migration from Korea to Brazil and later to the U.S. Breaking English is a lens through which to examine the experiences of immigration, displacement, and remembering.
+Through image and word it raises questions of identity, loss, home, fact, and fiction, and how these combine in the process of remembrance.
 In its narrative structure, this piece highlights the use of language and invention as we seek ways to weave fragments of memories into a coherent story.
 This is her first attempt at a book-length work, as well as writing autobiographically to reflect the experience of displacement, and as such this is a critical step in her artistic and professional development.

 Information included above was provided by artist at the time of application.